LibrariesHacked/librarieshacked.github.io/_posts/2019-08-19-plymouth_travel.md

 published: false
 ---

-One of the long-running Libraries Hacked projects is an example library finder.
-This uses Plymouth library locations data ,to explore how these can be presented online.
+One of the long-running Libraries Hacked projects is a library finder.
+This uses Plymouth library locations, to explore how these can be presented online.
 You can play with it and see [it in action here](https://plymouth.librarydata.uk).

 Plymouth Libraries release [various datasets about their service](https://www.plymouth.gov.uk/libraries/aboutlibraryservice/librarydata) as open data.
 The Council also held a library themed [DataPlay event](http://www.dataplymouth.co.uk/articles/data-play-9-itinerary), inviting the public to get involved with library data.

 The library locations dataset is called [Libraries in Plymouth](https://www.plymouth.gov.uk/sites/default/files/Plymouth%20library%20locations%2C%20opening%20hours%20and%20services_0.csv), and includes all libraries, with their co-ordinates.

 Boring names and locations of libraries?
 People can just look on Google!
-Well, hopefully there are lots more uses of location data, but before getting in to that it was worth looking at what other information was available about the libraries.
+Well, hopefully there are more uses of location data, but before getting in to that it was worth looking at what other information was available about the libraries.

 ### Opening hours